 Okay, we’ve covered a lot so far.
 So let’s take a moment to recap.

 We’ve looked at what marketing roadmaps are, why you might want to use one, and what they look like.
-One thing we haven’t explored just yet, is exactly what you can use them for.
+One thing we haven’t explored just yet is exactly what you can use them for.

-“Marketing” can be something of a nebulous term, so let’s sharpen the pencil a bit and focus in on which specific activities you might want to track with a marketing roadmap.
-Whether you structure your marketing roadmap by year, quarter, or month, it’s the tasks themselves which make all the difference.
+“Marketing” can be something of a nebulous term, so let’s sharpen the pencil a bit and focus on which specific activities you might want to track with a marketing roadmap.
+Whether you structure your marketing roadmap by year, quarter, or month, it’s the tasks themselves that make all the difference.

 While it is an umbrella term, digital marketing is at the heart of most marketing roadmaps today.